templesofcode/puppeteer/README.md

 ## Usage

-If you have a puppet server code, drop it into the puppeteer directory.
+If you have puppet server code already in a git repository, drop it into the puppeteer directory.
 The puppeteer directory is just a placeholder.
 For example:

 	> git clone https://github.com/templesofcode/puppeteer.git vagrant_puppeteer
 	> cd vagrant_puppeteer